-Assignment 6: Internetworking
+Assignment 4: Internetworking

-Due October 17/18, 2012
+Due October 8/9, 2015

 Our topic this week will be the notion of internetworking in general and IP, the Internet Protocol, in particular.
 IP is the foundation of the Internet Protocol Suite, the collection of protocol standards that make the Internet possible.
 These include protocols you have probably heard of including HTTP, FTP, TELNET, and TCP, all of which depend on IP to provide the basic service of data delivery.
 In addition, there are a number of protocols in the Internet Protocol Suite that are critical to the functioning of IP itself.
 These include ARP, RARP, ICMP, OSPF and BGP.
-While our focus this week is on IP, to fully understand IP, we will also need to consider the role of these support protocols.
+While our focus this week is on IP, to fully understand IP, we will also need to consider the role of these support protocols and understand how the Internet transport protocols, UDP and TCP, depend on IP.

 The main reading for IP will be the appropriate sections of the text.
-Please read §3.2 and 4.1.
+Please read §3.2 and 4.1.3.
 To give you a bit more background on the design of IP, please read:

-• Clark, David, The Design Philosophy of the DARPA Internet Protocols", SIGCOMM '88, pp. 106 - 114.
+• Clark, David, The Design Philosophy of the DARPA Internet Protocols, SIGCOMM '88, pp. 106 - 114.